samizdatco/skia-canvas/docs/api/context.md

 drawCanvas(canvas, srcX, srcY, srcWidth, srcHeight, x, y, width, height)
 ```

-This method behaves identically to the standard [`drawImage()`][drawImage()] function with one key difference: if the first argument is a canvas, it will not be converted to a bitmap before being drawn.
+This method behaves identically to the [`drawImage()`][drawImage()] function with one key difference: if the first argument is a [Canvas][canvas] or [Context][context], it will not be converted to a bitmap before being drawn.
 Instead its contents will be added to the canvas as resolution-independent vector graphics.
 This is especially useful when scaling or rotating since it preserves the fidelity of text, patterns, and gradients from the source canvas.

 ```js
 let src = new Canvas(10, 10),